Conqueror Freight Network

 Dubai Shipping Agents Association

-DSAA has completed its successful 21 years in May 2021, which was established by a group of prominent shipping agents, with the encouragement of local ports & customs authorities.
+DSAA was established in 1999, by a group of prominent shipping agents, with the encouragement of local ports & customs authorities.

 The Dubai Shipping Agents Association is a non-profit organization and not engaged in any commercial activity.
 It provides a forum for members to pool information.